clyde2020/ML_Portfolio/Satellite_Image_Interpretation/README.md

 **View image:** Optional code to see what an image looks like.
 The path variable must be updated to a valid location.

 **Process data for image dataframe:** This designates and creates folders for the images which are then split.
 Complete dataframe is created.

+**Process data for transfer learning:** This creates numpy arrays for the images and labels, rescales the data, and readies it for the transfer models.

+**Get feature maps from pretrained models:**  This creates a function which extracts the feature maps from 5 pretrained models.

+**Define and execute transfer learning model:** We find a best model of 97% accuracy versus the validation data.